-Budgetary Trends
+Budgetary Trends Reductions

-The fiscal year 2008 budgeted county-wide revenues were approximately \$10 million less than budgeted resulting in across-the-board budget reductions of 3% of each agency's personnel budget.
+The fiscal year 2009 county-wide revenues were forecasted to be approximately \$648.0 million less than budgeted, resulting in across-the-board budget reductions of each agency's budget throughout fiscal year 2009.
 Funding reductions have placed considerable financial constraints on operations.
-Further effects of rising costs of fuel, utilities, and food are evident in decreases in program revenues as families allocate a smaller percentage of their budget to recreational activities.
+Further effects of rising costs of fuel and utilities are evident in decreases in program revenues as families allocate a smaller percentage of their budget to recreational activities.
+Countywide revenues are anticipated to decline even further in fiscal years 2010 and 2011 with projected shortfalls of over \$648.0 million in fiscal year 2010 and \$315.6 million in fiscal year 2011.
+Reductions taken to the budget will be nearly 15% in fiscal year 2010 and between 3%-15% for fiscal year 2011 of the General Fund Park Budget.